inigo-llc/guides/development/workflow/git/README.md

 - Perform work in a feature branch.
 - Use a [pull request](https://help.github.com/articles/using-pull-requests/) for code reviews.

+# Milestones
+- Add to this

+# Issues
+- Only assign yourself to one ticket per milstone

 # Starting a new feature
 Assign yourself to the issue that corrosponds to your feature. _If their is no issue, make one and assign yourself to it._